 HLNG is offering its executive personnel a remuneration package comprising a fixed and a variable element.
-The fixed element comprises salary, benefits and pension, whereas the variable element comprises membership in a bonus scheme.
-The purpose of the bonus scheme is to (a) drive performance and motivation; (b) maintain an "median" basic salary, with the opportunity to earn additional variable pay, in-line with the achievement of goals and results and (c) remain a competitive employer within the LNG market.
+The fixed element comprises salary, benefits and pension, whereas the variable element comprises membership in stock options and a bonus scheme.
+The purpose of the bonus scheme is to (a) drive performance and motivation; (b) maintain a "median" basic salary, with the opportunity to earn additional variable pay, in-line with the achievement of goals and results and (c) remain a competitive employer within the LNG market.
 The bonus scheme takes into consideration the long lead time from business development activity to materialization of a new project, as a minor part of the bonus potential is subject to individual performance only, and the remaining and lion's share of the bonus potential is subject to share price development and individual performance.
+In addition, the Company has a co-investment vehicle for key personnel.

-Further details on executive remunerations are provided in Note 36 on page 65 of the Annual Report.
+Further details on executive remunerations are provided in Note 36 on page 78 of the Annual Report.